 Integrative Veterinary Care

-A mobile, integrative veterinary practice providing acupuncture and chiropractic care to horses and companion animals in central and southern Idaho.
-We also provide laser and targeted PEMF therapy.
-Our goal is to work with primary care veterinarians and owners to provide to the best care possible for your pets and equine partners.
-Our clients range from lap dogs to upper level equine athletes.
+A mobile, integrative veterinary practice providing services including lameness evaluations, X-ray and ultrasound, joint injections, dental services, acupuncture, chiropractic care, laser therapy, and equine locum services to horses and companion animals in central and southern Idaho.
+We also offer targeted PEMF therapy.
+Our goal is to work with primary care veterinarians and owners to provide the best care possible for your pets and equine partners.
+Our clients range from lap dogs to upper-level equine athletes.
 We look forward to meeting you and your herd!

 Chiropractic Care